benhaub/MCUXToVisualStudio/README.md

+Convert an MCUXpresso project to a Visual Studio CMake project.

 Need the Linux and embedded development with C++ workload Only works with J-link debuggers

 Create a new CMake C++ IoT project for all platforms in visual studio project name and project root directory must match

-In MCU expresso, enable verbose output for both the C and C++ compilers and enable build logging. build a release or debug version of the project
+In MCUXpresso, enable verbose output for both the C and C++ compilers and enable build logging. build a release or debug version of the project
 If there is no debug launch file, then export one to the MCUXpresso project root directory